 The most famous shoes of the rock and roll era were Carl Perkin's Blue Suede shoes.
 Although Elvis Presley had the big hit the credit was always given to Perkins.
 The idea for the song came from his early days when he and Johnny Cash were queuing for some tucker.
 Someone in front cried a warning to another in the queue not to tread on his foot.
 'Hey don't step on my blue suede shoes".
 Cash was moved to say to his companion that would be a good title for a song.
 Later, when Perkins was playing in a dance hall he noticed one of the dancers gesticulating to his partner not to stand on his feet.
 The following morning, or so the story goes, he woke up with the song lyrics in his head.
 Unfortunately a road accident prevented him from performing the hit and Elvis, in need of a follow-up to Heartbreak Hotel took 'Shoes' to the top of the charts and the rest, as they say is history.

-Buddy Holly, by contrast wore brown suede shoes.
+Buddy Holly, by contrast wore brown or green suede shoes.

 The American youth culture of the post war period was obsessed with their freedom and had the affluence to indulge in the merging fashion industry.
 This had a major impact around the world.
 By the fifties jive was established and the frankest portrayal of sex yet performed.
 Kids no longer needed the dress as their forebears did but instead needed to be free to jive.
 The war babies had for the first time money to spend on themselves.
 Clothes records and cosmetics were now available for teenagers, which suited their style and not their parents.
 At first nothing changed.
 The young had money but manufacturers had not woken up to the potential sales.
 In the UK styles filtered down from Belgravie and young people were expected to become young ladies and gentlemen with any reference to sex in dress completely played down.
 Similarly the North American youth followed conservative fashion but the world was in for a rude awakening.
 Blue Suede Shoes united the kids in this youthful rebellion, or so you might think.
 In truth Carl Perkins was singing about up market Penny Loafers much favoured by the Ivy League in the US.
 Loafers are essentially a two-piece moccasin with a hard sole and a strap or saddle, made of leather, over the instep.
 The name 'loafer' comes from the German 'landlaufer' meaning a wanderer, or vagabond.
 The Penny Loafer was also known as Kerrybrooke Teenright Smoothies and had a good luck penny stuck in the leather saddle.
 Worn by "Preppies", the style was popular with both sexes.
 Suede was a shoe cover preferred by effeminate men so the kids took to them, to flaunt convention.